 Provide filler stone consisting of clean, hard, and durable stone that does not contain shale, caliche, or other soft particles.
-Stone appearing to contain such particles will be tested for soundness-in accordance with Tex-411-A using magnesium sulfate.
-Stone with 5five-cycle magnesium sulfate soundness of more than 18% when tested in accordance with Tex-411-A will be rejected.
-Use filler stones that are between 4 and 8-meeting the size requirements shown in. in their least dimension for gabions and between 3 and 6 in. for gabion mattresses Table 2.
+Stone appearing to contain such particles will be tested for soundness in accordance with Tex-411-A using magnesium sulfate.
+Stone with five-cycle magnesium sulfate soundness of more than 18% will be rejected.
+Use filler stones meeting the size requirements shown in Table 2.
 Prevent contamination when storing and handling stone.
-Use stone with a minimum bulk specific gravity of 2.50 as determined by in accordance with Tex-403-A.
+Use stone with a minimum bulk specific gravity of 2.50 as determined in accordance with Tex-403-A.

-Filler Stone Size Requirements
+Table 2 Filler Stone Size Requirements

-Allowable Filler Stone Dimens
+Cogo Hoight (in) Allowable Filler S Stone Dimensions

 Cage Height (in.)
 Min (in.)
 Max (in.)

-Gabion mattress 6 3 5
+6 3 5

-9 3 5
+Gabion mattress 9 3 5

 12 4 8

 12 4 8

 Gabion 18 4 8

 36 4 8